Bayakala/FunDA/README.md

 ```
 ### Exceptions handling and Finalizers
-**FunDA** provides a mechanism that gaurantees a **finalizer** will be called upon termination of the stream, no matter it is naturally end of stream or break-out caused by interruptions or exceptions.
-Finalizers are actually call-back-functions hook-up to a FunDA stream during source construction, like the following:
+**FunDA** provides a mechanism that guarantees a **finalizer** be called upon termination of the stream, no matter if it is naturally end of stream or break-out caused by interruptions or exceptions. **Finalizers** are in fact call-back-functions hooked-up to a *FunDA* program during source construction, like the following:

 ```
   val view = fda_staticSource(stateSeq)(println("***Finally*** the end of view!!!")) val stream = streamLoader.fda_typedStream(StateQuery.result)(db)(64,64)(println("***Finally*** the end of stream!!!"))

 ```
-Exceptions can be caught by onError call-backs that are hooked-up at the very end of **FunDA** stream in order to catch all exceptions at every work-node as follows:
+exceptions can be caught by **onError** call-backs that are hooked-up at the **very end** of **FunDA** stream in order to catch exceptions from all work-nodes as follows:

 ```
    val v = viewState.appendTask(errorRow).appendTask(trackRows)